Q&A: Where are we in the COVID-19 vaccine race?

 (Reuters) - Drugmakers and research centers around the world are working on COVID-19 vaccines, with large global trials of several of the candidates involving tens of thousands of participants well underway.

-The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has claimed over 1.26 million lives worldwide:
+The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has claimed more than 1.34 million lives worldwide:

 Who is furthest along?

-Moderna Inc <MRNA.O> is the second U.S. pharmaceutical company to release interim data showing that its vaccine worked in a large, late-stage clinical trial.
-The biotech firm said its vaccine was 94.5% effective.

-One week ago, U.S. drugmaker Pfizer Inc <PFE.N> and German partner BioNTech SE <BNTX.O> <22UAy.DE> released interim data and said their shot was more than 90% effective at stopping COVID-19.
+U.S. drugmaker Pfizer Inc <PFE.N> and German partner BioNTech SE <BNTX.O> <22UAy.DE> released final late-stage trial data on Wednesday that showed their shot was 95% effective at stopping COVID-19, the highest efficacy rate so far.

+The companies are the first to publish final Phase III efficacy and safety data and plan to apply for an emergency use authorization (EUA) in the United States within days.

+On Monday, another U.S. pharmaceutical company, Moderna Inc <MRNA.O>, released interim data showing that its vaccine worked in a large, late-stage clinical trial with a 94.5% efficacy rate.

 Interim late-stage trial results for Russia's Sputnik V vaccine published on Nov.
 11 showed the shot is 92% effective.